-Or, the same situation as above, but this time they won’t let you rent a nice car without a credit card, even though you have a spotless driving record and have never been in an accident in your entire life.
+Or, the same situation as above, but this time they won’t let you rent a nice car or get a motorcycle loan without a credit card, even though you have a spotless driving record and have never been in an accident in your entire life.

 Neither of these businesses want your money because you don’t have a piece of plastic that says you’re trustworthy.
 Right?